Gets the primary clipboard of the widget.

 during class initialization.

-Activation is what happens when you press Enter on a widget during key navigation.
+Activation is what happens when you press Enter on a widget.

 .

-If @widget isn't activatable, the function returns false
+If widget is not activatable, the function returns false.

 .